 Presentation of reliefs

 An adequate presentation of reliefs is indispensable to increase their impression and to enhance their longevity.
-Especially plaster models are heavy and can not easily be removed, so they remain normally in a fixed position.
-Large scale models of high mountains should show their side-view to the viewer.
-So such models obtain a real great effect.
+Especially plaster models are heavy and cannot be easily removed, so they usually remain in a fixed position.
+Large scale models of high mountains should show their side-view to the viewer for greatest effect.
 If they slightly overtop the viewer, the silhouette of the mountain ridges is more impressive.

-It is possible to change the colour and direction of the light.
-So one can study the influence of the light or the day time respectively on the shadow drop of mountains, or one can simulate for example the alpenglow, as demonstrated on Imfelds relief of the Jungfrau group at the World exhibition in Paris 1900 .
+It is possible to change the colour and direction of the light as to study the influence of the light or day time respectively on the shadow drop of mountains.
+For example, one could simulate the alpenglow, as demonstrated on Imfelds relief of the Jungfrau group at the World Exhibition of 1900 in Paris .

-When the models are sheltered by glass, they are protected against dust and damage caused by visitors.
-But the visibility is often slightly constricted by glass barriers.
+When the models are sheltered by glass, they are protected against dust and damage caused by visitors, but the glass barriers often slightly diminish visibility.